scussen/seed2/README.md

 Sprite Kit is used for the seeds and the physics environment

 For the seeds we have an image (seed.png) and a boundary (defined in SeedShape.m) to define the shape of the seed for collisions in the physics model.
-The seed image overlaid with the physics boundary in green - image here: [Boundary Overlay on Seed](https://github.com/scussen/seed2/blob/master/Seed/SeedCompositeOverlay.png)
+The seed image overlaid with the physics boundary (in green) is shown here: [Boundary Overlay on Seed](https://github.com/scussen/seed2/blob/master/Seed/SeedCompositeOverlay.png).
+I've set the physics boundary to be as simple as possible and smaller than the seed in a way that will allow the 'feathers' to intertwine

-The intial flight of the seed in the intro is defined by a bezier path in FlightPath.m
+The flight of the seed in the intro is defined by a bezier path in FlightPath.m

-Core Motion is used for access to the accelerometers
+Core Motion is used for access to the accelerometer

 The motion manager is initialized causing accelerometer updates to be queued and execution a block when motion is detected that includes the execution of the updateGravityLocation method in MyScene.m